Dev

 FAQ

-No. These tokens are unsigned — the signature segment is a placeholder, not a real HMAC or RSA signature, so any production auth system performing signature verification will reject them.
-Use them only in development, testing, or documentation contexts where signature validation is disabled or bypassed.
+No. The signature segment is a random placeholder, not a valid HMAC or RSA signature.
+Any production auth system that performs signature verification will return 401 Unauthorized immediately.
+Use these tokens only in development, testing, and documentation contexts where signature validation is disabled or bypassed.

-Switching roles changes only the role claim inside the payload — sub, email, exp, and all other fields stay structurally identical.
-This lets you confirm that an endpoint returns 403 for a user-role token and 200 for an admin-role token without setting up multiple real accounts or seeding a database.
+Switching roles changes only the role claim inside the payload — sub, email, iat, exp, jti, and all other fields stay structurally identical.
+This lets you confirm that an endpoint returns 403 for a user-role token and 200 for an admin-role token without setting up multiple real accounts or database seed records.